hippo-yf/bsgenova/README.md

 ## Parameter selection

-- `-m`, `--mutation-rate`, mutation rate that a hyploid base is different with reference base.
+- `-m`, `--mutation-rate`, mutation rate that a haploid base is different with reference base.
 The genome-wide mutation rate of normal organism is about 0.001.
 For samples with abnormal genome, it can be set larger.
-- `-e`, `--error-rate`, error rate a base is misdetected due to sequencing or mapping.
+- `-e`, `--error-rate`, error rate a base is mis-detected due to sequencing or mapping.
 The error rate for bisulfite sequencing samples is usually 1% ~ 5%.
-If the data is lower quality for some reasons, set it larger to avoid false positives.
+If the data is of lower quality for some reasons, set it larger to avoid false positives.
-- `-c`, `--methy-cg` and `-n`, `--methy-ch`, Cytosine methylation rates of CpG-context and non-CpG-context cytosines,re, respectively.
-The cytosines methylation levels are the **observed values from sequencing samples witout any correction**, such as incomplete and over coversion.
+- `-c`, `--methy-cg` and `-n`, `--methy-ch`, Cytosine methylation rates of CpG-context and non-CpG-context cytosines, respectively.
+The cytosines methylation levels are the **observed values from sequencing samples without any correction**, such as incomplete and over conversion.
 For mammal genomes of body cells, it is usually 60% ~ 80% and 1% ~ 5%, respectively.
-For sperms, it is larger; for oocytes, it is lower; for embryoes and plants, there are significant methylation level of non-CpG cytosines.
+For sperms, the genome is hyper-methylated; for oocytes, the genome is hypo-methylated; for embryos and plants, there are significant methylation of non-CpG cytosines.
 - `-d`, `--min-depth`, sites with coverage depth less than minimal depth will be skipped.
-10 convertionally.
-For samples of less sequences depth, it can be set lower say 6.
+10 conventionally.
+For samples with less sequencing depth, it can be set lower say 6.
 - `-p`, `--pvalue`, *p*-value threshold (the *p*-value is actually posterior probability).
-For samples sequenced deeply, it can be set smaller, say 0.001, otherwise, set it larger, say 0.01, 0.05, by default 0.01.
+For samples sequenced deeply, it can be set smaller, say 0.001 or smaller, otherwise, set it larger, say 0.01, 0.05, by default 0.01.

 ## Input